Embeddedness in government systems at all levels

 To support our sector in achieving the sustainability goal of embeddedness in government systems at all levels, we’ve built a set of resources and examples on this topic, which you can browse below.
 To learn more, see our clarion call for efficient and sustainable solutions to achieve foundational learning.

 If you would like to contribute to the compendium, please email wwhge.proposals@bsg.ox.ac.uk with your proposed contribution.
 All submissions will be reviewed by a committee prior to inclusion in the compendium.
+To learn more about submitting and other aspects of the Compendiums, see our Compendiums: Frequently Asked Questions page.

 Resources